Digitisation is transforming Australia’s rail networks

-Across Australia, networks are modernising rail systems with new digital signalling and communications technologies.
-These monitor the location and speed of each train, and can instantly send the information between trains, tracks and control rooms.
+New digital technologies are changing this.
+They monitor the location and speed of trains in real time and instantly send information between trains, tracks and control rooms.

 Coordinating the rollout of new technologies

-- trains need to be fitted with multiple sets of onboard equipment
+- trains are fitted with a single set of onboard equipment

-- complex and expensive track-side equipment is duplicated
+- complex and expensive track-side equipment is not duplicated

-- productivity will decrease as fewer trains could run on shared tracks
+- more trains can run on shared tracks

-To make this happen Australia's transport and infrastructure ministers asked the NTC to prepare a Strategic Business case for a train control and signalling interoperability pathway across Australia’s major freight and passenger rail lines, starting with the eastern seaboard.
+Right now, the NTC is identifying a train control and signalling interoperability pathway across Australia’s major freight and passenger rail lines, starting with the eastern seaboard.

-We’re also establishing a set of common principles to guide consistent system rollouts.
-And developing a cost sharing framework, to ensure that interoperability costs and benefits are shared fairly.
+Through NRAP, we’re also establishing a set of common principles to guide the consistent rollout of the systems.
+And developing a cost sharing framework, to ensure that interoperability costs and benefits from the rollout are shared fairly.

 - the development of new mandatory standards to lock in interoperability of digital systems for the future